gona04/news-storyteller/README.md

-# Story Scraper - News Aggregation Web Application
+# News Storyteller - Modern News Aggregation Web Application

-A modern, full-stack web application that scrapes latest news headlines and articles from The Hindu website, with intelligent caching and a beautiful, responsive user interface.
+A modern, full-stack web application built with Next.js that scrapes latest news headlines and articles from The Hindu website, with intelligent caching and a beautiful, responsive user interface.

 ## 🚀 Features